Turntable.fm: Connections

 When users were first able to access the Turntable beta, the only way to log in was by using one's Facebook credentials, and only if one had another Facebook friend who was already a Turntable user.
 Chasen announced that as of September 23, 2011, the site dropped the requirement of needing a Facebook friend already on Turntable in order to use it.
 If one had Facebook friends online on Turntable at the same time they were, it would show what room they are in, in order to facilitate connections between users.

 Turntable released an iPhone app in September 2011, accessible with any iOS device with iOS 4.0 or greater.
 While some features like creating and joining a group took a bit longer, the iOS app had all features available on the desktop version.

 While listening to a song, users could hover over the DJ panel booth to see connections to other music services such as Spotify, iTunes, and Last.fm and click on the icon to add the current track to their account with that program.
 Additionally, there were buttons at the top of the rooms for various social networks like Facebook and Twitter, as well as email and Permalink, so users could share the room they are in with their friends.

 On May 11, 2012, Turntable released a version of their app for Android devices.

 Closure

 On December 2, 2013, Turntable officially shut down the website.
 After two years providing music interaction with users, Turntable announced that it would focus on Turntable Live.
 However this was short lived and the last show for Turntable Live was Shinobi Ninja on December 13, 2013.
-As of February 21, 2021 the following appears on turntable.com: "Turntable.com is for sale.
-Please email "turntabledotcom" at gmail with your serious offer (purchase price was $180,000)".

-Re-launch and Controversy
+Spin-Off Companies and Controversy

-In 2021, Turntable.fm re-launched its service as a password protected website.
-A competing service run by a former Turntable.fm employee, Joseph Perla, also appeared online as a subscription service.
+In 2021, former Turntable.fm CEO Billy Chasen launched a social music streaming offering on the domain Turntable.fm, under the company Testcode, requiring a password to access the site.
+A social music streaming service run by Joseph Perla, former VP of Technology at the original Turntable.fm, also appeared online as a subscription service using the branding turntable.org and tt.fm.

+As of October 2024, the two companies are known as Deepcut.fm (led by Billy Chasen) and Turntable Labs / Hangout (led by Joseph Perla.)

+As of November 4, 2024, Hangout offers a Discord server and a waitlist for their application.
+The Hangout website describes Hangout as "Host your own private hangout, vibe with friends, chat with strangers, enjoy the tunes."

+As of November 4, 2024, Deepcut's website describes their application as "Deepcut connects you, your friends and others in a real time music listening experience."